 The Directors are responsible for the other information.
-The other information comprises Report of the Directors, Statement of Directors' responsibilities in relation to the preparation of the interim financial statements, Report of the Statutory Audit Committee, Corporate Governance report, Statement of Value Added and Five-period financial summary, which we obtained prior to the date of this report, and the annual report, which is expected to be made available to us after that date.
-Other information does not include the interim financial statements and our auditor's report thereon.
-Our opinion on the interim financial statements does not cover the other information and we do not express an audit opinion or any form of assurance conclusion thereon.
-In connection with our audit of the interim financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the interim financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
-If, based on the work we have performed on the other information obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+The other information comprises the information included on pages 2 to 43 and 121 to 123 in the document titled "Fidelity Bank Plc Annual Report for the year ended 31 December 2020", which includes the Report of the Directors, Statement of Corporate Responsibility for the Financial Statements, Statement of Directors' responsibilities in relation to the preparation of the financial statements, Report of the statutory audit committee, Corporate governance report, Value added statement and Five-year financial summary, which we obtained prior to the date of this report, and the annual report, which is expected to be made available to us after that date and other National Disclosures.
+The other information does not include the financial statements and our auditor's report thereon.

+Our opinion on the financial statements does not cover the other information and we do not express an audit opinion or any form of assurance conclusion thereon.

+In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.

+If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.